galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Streams' data and track realisations

 with $\delta \in [-24\fdg5,-12^\circ]$, as explicitly reported by the authors.
 The authors report a mean heliocentric distance of 20~kpc for the stream and FWHM of 30 arcmin, we assume this mean value for the whole distance track.

 \paragraph*{Monoceros-R21}

-The Monoceros proper motion tracks correspond to the median tracks in Fig. 5 of \citet{Ramos2021} (data provided by P. Ramos private communication).
+The Monoceros proper motion tracks correspond to the median tracks in Fig. 5 of \citet[][data provided by P. Ramos private communication]{Ramos2021}.
 The celestial track corresponds to the smoothed splined that better represents the mean Galactic latitude of the HEALpix where these structures are detected, as a function of galactic longitude.

 Monoceros extends further towards $l>200^\circ$, but here we limit the tracks to the data provided in the blind identification conducted by \citet{Ramos2021}.
 The authors report a single mean distance of 10.6~kpc, which we adopt here for the full track.